 AMACH!
 LGBT Galway aims to reflect equally the diversity within the lesbian, gay, bisexual and transgender community by encouraging positive participation from the community.
 We actively advocate to achieve a solid and safe support structure for the LGBT+ community in Galway.
 We aim to provide awareness, educational and training events and workshops, and endeavour to support and promote a socially inclusive firstname.lastname@example.org

-Teach Solais LGBT+ Resource Centre and AMACH!
-LGBT Galway are located in the Westside Resource Centre, Seamus Quirke Road, Galway H91C1KX.
+Teach Solais LGBT+ Resource Centre no longer has a physical premises.
+The office of AMACH!
+LGBT Galway is located in the Westside Resource Centre, Seamus Quirke Road, Galway H91C1KX.
 Phone 089 497 email@example.com